 Some people allow the plant to go dormant by allowing the soil to dry out after the summer.
 This step isn’t required, as the plant can safely grow all year.

-As Variegated aloe doesn’t get very big, you may need to set it on a window sill or somewhere that sunlight can reach it.
+As the tiger aloe does not get very big, you may need to set it on a window sill or somewhere that sunlight can reach it.

-If you place it near a window, make sure the window doesn’t get too much of a draft.
+If you place the tiger aloe near a window, make sure the window doesn’t get too much of a draft.
 The breeze may harm the Partridge Breast Aloe plant.

 The thick leaves arranged in 3 ranks grow upright from a rosette with a tiered-effect.
 The leaf margins have tiny blunt white teeth.

-The striking dark green with white appearance of the plant has been described in a variety of ways.
+The striking dark green with white appearance of the partridge-breasted aloe has been described in a variety of ways.

 Some say that it resembles a statue, while others think it looks like a reptile’s tail.